juho-creator/AI_Counselor/README.md

 # Why do we need an AI Counselor?
 In the modern era, mental health is not taken seriously.
 Society stigmatizes those taking any form of mental health care services as mentally weak individuals.
-Unfortunately, this has prevented many from seeking help, deteriorating their quality of life, and extreme cases, causing them to end their own life.
+Unfortunately, this has prevented many from seeking help, deteriorating their quality of life, and in extreme cases, causing them to end their own life.

 I think the following are the main reasons why those in need do not ask for help :
-1. **Lack of privacy** : They don't feel comfortable sharing personal issues with a counselor.
+1. **Lack of privacy** : People don't feel comfortable sharing personal issues with a counselor.
 2. **Unable to afford counseling service**: Counseling service is not available within their region, or very costly.
 3. **Not enough time** : People don't have spare time to get counseling service at certain time of the day.
 4. **Lack of Awareness on mental health** : Mental health is underestimated and not given enough attention from people.

 Fortunately with the use of AI, I was able to come up with a possible solution to problems mentioned above.
-I'm very excited to announce personal AI counselor, Emily.
+I'm very excited to announce a personal AI counselor, Emily.
-Emily is an AI counseling service available 24/7 for anyone, anywhere in the world with internet connection.
+Emily offers AI counseling service 24/7 for anyone, anywhere in the world with internet connection.

 Here's how Emily could help people going through hard times :
-1. **Offers more private space** : Patients could feel more comfortable expressing their feelings without having to talk to another person.
+1. **Offers more private space** : Users could feel more comfortable expressing their feelings without having to talk to another person.
-2. **More affordable** : As AI counseling service is relatively cheaper than normal counselors
+2. **More affordable** : AI counseling service is relatively cheaper than counseling service from counselors
 3. **Service available anytime** : The service is available 24/7 as long as there's no issue in the server
-4. **Raise awareness of mental health issues** : AI counselor can educate patients on mental health, and positive mindsets to help address mental health issues.
+4. **Raise awareness of mental health issues** : AI counselor can educate users on mental health, and positive mindsets to help address mental health issues depending on the users personal needs.

 In order to give our user a more personalized experience, we ask user for their MBTI and use their personality traits to match the best AI counselor.